Last Updated on

 Can a Woman Get Pregnant Naturally in Her 50s?

 The fertility levels of a woman who is above 50 years of age are low.
 Even the eggs left at this point, if any at all, won’t be able to support a new life.
 Hence, it can be very difficult for a 50-year-old woman to get pregnant naturally and have a healthy baby.
 The chances of a healthy natural conception after the age of 50 years are only 1%.
 Even if a woman does get pregnant in her fifties, there is a high chance that the baby will be born with birth defects or the pregnancy might end up in a miscarriage.
 A woman can conceive in her 50s, but she may not conceive naturally.
 A woman in her 50s can get pregnant only after undergoing extensive fertility treatments and with the help of donor eggs.
+However, but as per the recent guidelines, a woman may not be given the option of IVF in her fifties.

 How to Prepare for a Pregnancy in Your 50s